What are the major options for comprehensive tax reform?

 In a nutshell, broaden the income base while lowering tax rates, tax consumption instead of income, or do a bit of both.

-Income Tax Base-Broadening
+Broadening the Income Tax Base

 Base broadening involves increasing the portion of income subject to taxation.
 It is often accompanied by proposals to decrease tax rates.
 The Bowles-Simpson plan, the Tax Reform Act of 2014, and a proposal from the Domenici-Rivlin Debt Reduction Task Force all fit this category.

 In calculating tax liability, taxpayers have the right to exclude portions of their income through deductions, credits, exclusions, and the preferential treatment of income from certain sources.
 This, of course, lowers the revenues that could be collected if all income were taxed at the given rate.
 More than 150 such “expenditures” appear in the tax code; the 10 largest currently cost the government about $900 billion per year and account for approximately two-thirds of the budget impact.

 Switching to a Consumption Tax